drfuentes76/Hals-Text-Golf/README.md

-# HAL's Golf - v4.4
+# HAL's Golf - v4.5 Prep
-Final build: full game logic, narration, wind/weather, sound, and club set.
+Includes prep for all advanced gameplay and full audio.